Pierre-Sassoulas/pylint/doc/user_guide/configuration/all-options.rst

    </details>

+.. _Design_configuration:

 ``Design`` **Checker**
 ----------------------
+:ref:`See the description of the checker itself <pylint.extensions.design>`.

 --exclude-too-few-public-methods
 """"""""""""""""""""""""""""""""
 *List of regular expressions of class ancestor names to ignore when counting public methods (see R0903)*